affinda/affinda-python/docs/models.md

  normally whether its a duplicate or not.
 If not provided, will fallback to the workspace settings.
 :vartype reject_duplicates: bool
+:ivar document_types: Document types to associate with this workspace.
+:vartype document_types: list[str]
 :ivar whitelist_ingest_addresses: If specified, only emails from these addresses will be ingested for parsing.
 Wild cards are allowed, e.g. "*@eyefind.info".
 :vartype whitelist_ingest_addresses: list[str]